matheus-vieira/matheus-vieira.github.io/source/_questions_2025_csharp/question-13.md

 - Only for importing namespaces
 - Creating variables
 answer: 1
-explanation: The 'using' statement serves two purposes: importing namespaces and ensuring automatic disposal of resources that implement IDisposable, providing proper resource management.
+explanation: "The 'using' statement serves two purposes: importing namespaces and ensuring automatic disposal of resources that implement IDisposable, providing proper resource management."
 ---